 Gems and the New Science

-These cases instantiate three themes that help to motivate this project.
+These cases instantiate three themes that helped to motivate this project.
 The first theme is the entanglement of the epistemic roles of gems and their aesthetic and commercial roles.
-Experiments on gems owed much the operations of jewellers and diamond-cutters; the classification of gems was tied to the detection of counterfeits; the flow of gems from mine to mineral cabinet relied on a global network of merchants, travellers, collectors and connoisseurs; and the properties that made gems valuable commodities, such as their colour, form and hardness, were often the properties that intrigued natural philosophers.
+Experiments on gems owed much the operations of jewellers and diamond-cutters; the classification of gems was tied to the detection of counterfeits; the flow of gems from mine to mineral cabinet relied on a global network of merchants, travelers, collectors, and connoisseurs; and the properties that made gems valuable commodities, such as their color, form, and hardness, were often the properties that intrigued natural philosophers.

 The second theme is the interconnectedness of different branches of science when seen from the point of view of the materials they involved.
 Boyle used diamonds to study both the formation of minerals and the causes of phosphorescence; Dufay’s gem collection was a starting point for his research on electricity, luminescence, and double refraction; rock crystal and Iceland spar were of equal interest to students of optics and mineralogy.
 Gems linked natural history to natural philosophy, mineral cabinets to laboratories, and old sciences (such as optics) to new ones (such as electricity).

 The third theme is the continuity between the study of gems at the beginning and end of the early modern period.
 At one extreme lies Anselmus Boetius de Boodt’s Gemmarum et lapidum historia (1609); at the other extreme lies René-Just Haüy’s Traité des caractères physiques des pierres précieuses (1817).
 All of the figures considered in this project shared themes and sources with Boodt, whose work they often cited.
 Yet they also introduced ideas, objects, and phenomena that looked forward to Haüy.
 They link the lapidaries of the Renaissance to the physics and crystallography of Age of Revolutions.